 NYC-ARTS is the new name of the WNET program formerly known as SundayArts.
 The weekly magazine program is co-hosted by Philippe de Montebello and Paula Zahn—both 2011 Emmy Award winners—with cultural news reporting by Christina Ha.
 The program airs Thursdays at 8 pm and Sundays at noon on THIRTEEN; Fridays at 7 pm and Sundays at 3 pm on WLIW21; and Sunday night at 8:30 pm on NJTV.

 NYC-ARTS.org is where to watch selected segments or entire NYC-ARTS programs online.
 Past programming is always available and the latest premiere on Thursdays at 8 pm are available at 8:30 pm the same evening.

 NYC-ARTS.org is the most comprehensive resources of their kind.
 It is a centralized location to access information about culture in New York and gateways to other cultural resources.

-More than 1,000 cultural groups are profiled on the sites, which include their events on the calendars and details about discounts, disability access, volunteer opportunities and more.
-Parents and teachers use NYCkidsARTS to help young people discover the joy and value of the arts in their education.
+More than 1,000 cultural groups are profiled on the site, which include their events on the calendars and details about discounts, disability access, volunteer opportunities and more.

 NYC-ARTS is honored by its partnership with WNET.
 WNET is the premier public media provider of the tri-state area and parent company of public television stations THIRTEEN, NJTV and WLIW21, as well as the producers of an ever-expanding range of digital services, including Kids.THIRTEEN.org, THIRTEEN.org, WLIW21.org and THIRTEEN Ed Online, to name a few.